-The curriculum at Northpoint College is continually studied and revised as needed.
-This catalog, therefore, reflects the most current features of every program.
-Changes in requirements, course offerings, and class schedules may occur subsequent to the printing of this catalog and all offerings will then be subject to these changes.
+The curriculum at Northpoint College is continually studied and revised in order to meet current needs and to make improvements to its programs.
+This Catalog reflects the most current features of every program, but changes in requirements, course offerings, and class schedules may occur subsequent to the printing of this Catalog and all offerings will then be subject to these changes.
+Therefore, this Academic Catalog is not to be considered a contract between